 Mentors and interns typically meet for an hour a week, through a phone call or video conference.
 They may meet more frequently or longer as necessary.
 Mentors and interns may not work in the same timezone, so you may have to compromise on when to meet.

 3. Email Julia with your kernelnewbies.org username, so she can add you to the editors group.
 Also tell Julia which email address you would like to have subscribed to the OPW mailing lists.
 You will be receiving patches at this email address, so you will need to be able to respond to emails in plain text, and possibly apply the patches.
 Any email address you would use for Linux kernel mailing lists is fine.

 4. Create a user home page that interns will read to learn more about you.
 At the bare minimum, you need to provide your nick on the #opw and #kernelnewbies channel and your email address.
 Anything else is optional.
 Here's an example homepage.

-5. Update the OPW introduction page with your project description, and (optionally) a picture for your project.
+5. Update the Outreachy introduction page with your project description, and (optionally) a picture for your project.